 The 'cross-sensing' conference taught machine learning & modern e-research techniques, and bootstraped cross-disciplinary projects via an expert-supported hackathon.
 Click on the logo to go to the conference website.

 The Department of Physics and Astronomy at Macquarie

-and satellite data for research.
+satellite data for research.
 The meeting was held on

-September 20th showcased research conducted using
+September 20th 2019 and showcased research

 [Meeting web page].